-Below is a general outline of the student device program across the K-12 continuum and an overview of our new BYOD (Bring Your Own Device) program for grades 10-12.
+Below is a general outline of the student device program across the K-12 continuum and an overview of our BYOD (Bring Your Own Device) program for grades 6-12.

-For students in grades 6-9, Chromebooks and other laptops are made available for specific classroom tasks and activities and students are afforded more independence when it comes to how and when they use technology to facilitate or demonstrate their learning.
+For students in grades 6-12, Aspengrove has a BYOD (Bring Your Own Device) policy.
+Technology is used for specific classroom tasks and activities.
+Students are afforded more independence when it comes to how and when they use technology to facilitate or demonstrate their learning.

 A ccess to technology in grades K-5 (PYP) is introduced gradually and responsibly primarily through school-provided iPads and Chromebooks that can deliver a consistent and managed experience for students.
 This approach allows students to learn how to incorporate technology into their learning purposefully and responsibly.
 In all cases, these devices are provided by the school unless a student requires additional access to specific assistive technologies.
 If a K-5 student is considering bringing their own device to school it is important that there is a discussion with the homeroom teacher to ensure that technology is managed responsibly and appropriately when at school.

-F or the 2018-2019 school year, Aspengrove will be shifting to a BYOD (Bring Your Own Device) model for students in grades 10-12.
-This decision has been informed by a systematic inquiry into the needs of Aspengrove students, teachers and general best practices in secondary education.
-Below are some key considerations that came out of the inquiry undertaken by a collaborative IT task force and the senior leadership team during the 2017-2019 school year.
+In the 2018-2019 school year, Aspengrove shifted to a BYOD (Bring Your Own Device) model for students in grades 10-12.
+This decision was informed by a systematic inquiry into the needs of Aspengrove students, teachers and general best practices in secondary education.
+Below are some key considerations that came out of the inquiry undertaken by a collaborative IT task force and the senior leadership team.

 Selection of Key Considerations Regarding a BYOD Model